Vis4Sense/student-projects/2023-summer/intern-Daniel-Abreu/readme.md

 - [ ] 6.
 Daniel: move the code repository here
 - [x] 7.
 Daniel: read the Verdant paper
 - [x] 8.
 Daniel: understand more about the Loops code
+- [ ] 9.
+Explore how the disco diffusion notebook is setup and similar user studies
+- [ ] 10.
+Research into prompt engineering of stable diffusion
+- [ ] 11.
+Compare users prompts and how the variation is altered